openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 The GTK package will be added to OBS soon.

-
+â€

+â€œ

 [Lucas Lira Gomes: Podcast Subscription Synchronisation](http://pinguimengenheiro.blogspot.com/2011/06/gsoc-podcast-subscription.html)

-It™s been two weeks since my last update about progress on gpodder integration with
+Itâ€™s been two weeks since my last update about progress on gpodder integration with
       Amarok, so here we go.Amarok is now fully capable to receive podcasts from gpodder.net and to synchronize them with your own local podcasts, and the other way around.
 Every podcast, from gpodder.net, will be synchronized with it respective, from local podcasts, using the playlist